toggl-open-source/toggldesktop/docs/win/other-major-systems.md

 ### OBM Experiments

-To be able to experiment with different options of onboarding users new to Toggl Desktop - and ultimately other things as well - Toggl Desktop is able to run A/B experiments.
+To be able to experiment with different options of onboarding users new to Toggl Track - and ultimately other things as well - Toggl Track is able to run A/B experiments.

 The relevant logic is contained inside the class `ExperimentManager.cs` at `ui/Experiments`.
 The same directory also contains all implemented experiments, which implement the `IExperiment` interface.